Gazz6767/SQLite-Header-Analyser/README.md

 <br>

 ### AUTO-VACUUM
 This comes in two (2) modes which work by truncating **Freelist** pages from the database.
 Truncated pages are lost when the process happens.
-It is an automated process what occurs when a trigger is satisfied.
+It is an automated process which occurs when a trigger is satisfied.
 Our 2 modes are:

 * FULL (1): Actively moves pages to truncate the file.
 This triggers when a **COMMIT** action occurs.